visit-dav/visit/docs/SphynxDocs/StartupOptions/index.rst

         switch into scalable rendering mode when rendering complexity exceeds a predefined limit.

-        VisIt can manage the creation and teardown of X servers for you.
-It will do this automatically if you specify the -launch-x parameter, but you can customize the process with the -x-args and -display parameters, which respect %l and %n formatters.
+        VisIt can manage the creation and tear down of X servers for you.
+It will do this automatically if you specify the -launch-x parameter, but you can customize the process with the -x-args and -display parameters, which respect %l and %n format specifiers.

         See the VisIt wiki for more information: